Thailand Property Ownership

 The maximum lease period currently permitted under Thai law is 30 years.
-Most developers allow for lease extensions to be put in the contract for 90 years (30+30+30).
-As a legal interest in Thailand property, it also means that the lease can be bought, sold and transferred.
+Most developers allow for lease extensions to be put in the contract for a 90-year term (30+30+30).
+As a legal interest in Thailand property, it also means that the lease can be bought, sold, and transferred.
 Make sure that your contract has a succession clause.
 Your leasehold contract should also include an option to transfer to freehold should Thai laws change in the future to allow foreigners to own land directly.

 However, the Finance Minister of Thailand is considering amending the current laws to allow foreigners to buy land under the 50-year leasehold structure (published by Bangkok Post in March 2017).
 If this happens, we can expect real estate prices to rise rapidly.

 Leasehold with a Share of Freehold

 Many Thailand property developers are now offering this innovative approach to provide leaseholders with additional security and a greater degree of control over their own lease renewals.
 The developer sets up a Thai company that owns the land on which the estate sits and each owner of the estate is given an equal share of this Thai company.
 With a leasehold with a share of the freehold structure, in addition to legal registration of the initial 30-year lease, purchasers also become part owners of the freehold, which grants control over lease renewals.
 This is commonly used by off-plan developers marketing to foreigners.

 Thai Private Limited Company